 Questions:

 Regarding the use of SIP 608, the RFC is written for any intermediary to implement but the FCC report only appears to grant this privilege to terminating carriers.
 Are gateway and intermediate carriers permitted to implement SIP 608 using our own analytics, or are we restricted to only passing it through from downstream?

+Intermediaries today block calls they suspect fraud by responding with a SIP Code 503.
+This SIP Code prompts the originating provider to attempt the call with another partner.
+Intermediaries should leverage SIP Code 608 when blocking calls specifically when fraud is suspected, excluding business as usual purposes.
+The intermediary or terminating provider issuing SIP Code 608 should provide jcard information for originating providers to redress any inappropriate call blocking behavior on behalf of their customers.

 It is unclear whether support of jcard in Call-Info is optional or mandatory?

+Passing jcard information should be mandatory.

 If there was an announcement played, what would it be?

+All announcements should be up to individual carriers given the wide variance of device capabilities.
+When display options are not available, an audio announcement should be played by the terminating provider.

 Feature Caps is supported by mobile UEs, but 608 needs to be added to 3GPP TS 24.229, so how is it expected to be delivered to a UE?

+Until support have been added in TS 24.229, and after for non-capable devices, the terminating service provider should have play an announcement explaining the call was rejected.
+There should be no standardization of alerting the customer, and should be left up to the individual originating service providers.

 Once 608 is included in 3GPP TS 24.229, how is the jcard information validated and displayed at the UE?

+The validation of jcard information is up to the terminating provider who also signs the rejection with a certificate, allowing for traceability of the source of the rejection.
+Display would be up to the device software.

 For enterprise, there is no standard to update to support 608, never mind support of jcard and having it displaying it.
 So why are we doing this?

+Enterprises often have sophisticated implementations into telephony networks that include SIP trunks and robust API access.
+SIP Codes 607 and 608 will be beneficial for these enterprises to understand when their calls are being inappropriately blocked.
+This information can be passed to enterprises today without the need of additional standards.
+In cases where an enterprise may not be aware of how to treat a 607 or 608, they simply treat that code as any other 6XX SIP Code in use today.

 Conclusion and Recommendations